-It wasn’t until the deductions by Dr John Snow, that the true cause was found.
+It wasn’t until the deductions by Dr. John Snow, that the true cause was found.
 (Turns out, he did know something!)

-Having attended to many patients during an earlier outbreak of cholera without contracting the disease himself, he realised that it was not through the air that the disease was transmitted.
-Then, when another outbreak occurred in 1854 in Soho, he followed a pattern which led him to the source- a popular water pump.
+Having attended too many patients during an earlier outbreak of cholera without contracting the disease himself, he realised that it was not through the air that the disease was transmitted.
+Then, when another outbreak occurred in 1854 in Soho, he followed a pattern that led him to the source- a popular water pump.
 Something that helped Snow draw this conclusion was the fact that none of the 70 workers in the local brewery had died, as they only drank beer.

 Parliament ended up forking out £3 million to the Metropolitan Board of Works to solve the problem.
 Chief engineer Joseph Bazalgette took on the task, designing and building five major brick-lined sewers which measured a whopping 82 miles in length; three north of the river and two to the south with pumping stations being built at strategic locations in order to keep the sewage flowing.

-Bazalgette’s master plan was to ensure the flow of rancid water from the old sewers and underground rivers would be intercepted and then diverted through new, low-level sewers which were built behind embankments on the riverfront.
+Bazalgette’s master plan was to ensure the flow of rancid water from the old sewers and underground rivers would be intercepted and then diverted through new, low-level sewers that were built behind embankments on the riverfront.
 This foul water would then be taken to a water treatment facility.

 These sewers are partly hidden beneath the vast embankments alongside the Thames, including the Albert and Victoria Embankments.
 These created a new shape for the river and if you look hard enough, you can find the stranded water gates at various points that mark its original edge.

-Building London’s sewers was the largest civil engineering project in the world at the time.
+Building London’s sewers were the largest civil engineering project in the world at the time.
 Sadly, because of a delay to allow the embankments to also house new underground lines, another cholera epidemic hit London in 1886.
 By 1870, the sewers were complete, with a further two sewers being added in 1910.

 These sewers are still in use today, and they can handle up to 1.8 billion litres of sewage a day.
 Although in constant need of repair and replacement, we can’t imagine London without them.
 Imagine what that would smell like!

 Fascinating isn’t it?
 Well, we at Inspect a drain certainly think so!
-Our main concern however, is blocked drains.
+Our main concern, however, is blocked drains.
 So if you have a blocked drain and need help, contact us by calling 01335 360879 to speak to a member of our friendly team.